leon4rd/test/README.md

-## What is a vampire's favorite fruit?
-A blood orange.
+## Thanks for explaining the word "many" to me.
+It means a lot.